Skip to content

 Note

-If the RUM Headless service has been activated, the prerequisites have been configured automatically and you can proceed directly to app integration.
+If the RUM Headless service has been activated, prerequisites have been automatically configured, and you can directly integrate the application.

 Note